ChitinFluid

 CHITIN AS A RESOURCE FOR MULTIFUNCTIONAL MATERIALS VIA WATER-BASED COMPLEX FLUIDS

-The multidisciplinary project has a central objective to open up new ways for the technological processing of the biopolymer chitin through targeted modification into new innovative materials, that could be applied in the building industry (Link to the project: https://www.project.uni-stuttgart.de/chitinfluid/project/) .
-The key step is the conversion of solid chitin into complex fluids that are easier to process through additive manufacturing technologies.
-The focus is on factors and boundary conditions that control or influence the mesoscale self-organization of chitin similar to living or chitin-modifying enzymatic systems.
+The central objective of this multidisciplinary project is to open up new avenues for the technological processing of the biopolymer chitin through targeted modification into new innovative materials, that could be used in the building industry.
+The key step is to convert solid chitin into complex fluids that are easier to process through additive manufacturing technologies.
+The focus is on factors and boundary conditions that control or influence the mesoscale self-organisation of chitin, similar to living or chitin-modifying enzymatic systems.

-The multidisciplinary project has four main independent scientific goals, that are differentiated as follows:
+The multidisciplinary project has four main independent scientific objectives, which can be distinguished as follows:

 It is planned to investigate on the third and fourth scientific discipline for developing building components based on innovative chitin-based biocomposite building materials.
-In this case, the entire value chain - from raw material to usable building component - will be investigated and presented.
-Additive manufacturing technologies are hereby planned, including a holistic life cycle meeting the ecological and economic requirements for building products.
+The entire value chain from raw material to usable building component will be investigated and presented.
+Additive manufacturing technologies are envisaged, including a holistic life cycle that meets the ecological and economic requirements for building products.

 PRINCIPAL INVESTIGATOR

-Bio-based Materials and Materials Cycles in Architecture (BioMat), University of Stuttgart
+Bio-based Materials and Materials Cycles in Architecture (BioMat) Research Group at Institute of Building Structures and Structural Design (ITKE), University of Stuttgart

 PARTNERS